We take a look at the employee and business benefits employers will see when they invest in group income protection insurance.

 Group income protection is commonly provided by large employers on a company paid, compulsory basis.
 It offers long-term financial security and is therefore valued highly by employees as the equivalent individual insurance is often quite expensive.
 For SMEs, providing this benefit can be an important tool in attracting new employees many of whom may already have this benefit at their current employer and may not want to give it up.

 Employee peace of mind

-Our research shows on average 1 in 7 employees are absent for 4 weeks or more each year with a serious illness or injury (Ellipse research, 2016).
+Our research shows that on average 1 in 7 employees are absent for 4 weeks or more each year with a serious illness or injury (Ellipse research, 2016).
 In many cases if these employees do not receive the additional help and support provided by the insurer’s case management service at an early stage of their absence, this can significantly delay their return to work and cause longer term financial issues.

-For those still absent after 28 weeks when statutory sick pay ends, our research shows many employers (35%) will not provide any further financial support.
+For those still absent after 28 weeks when statutory sick pay ends, our research shows that many employers (35%) will not provide any further financial support.
 So all income stops for the employee, leaving them to survive on state benefits (Ellipse research, 2015).
 This is where group income protection benefits kick in, providing valuable long term financial security and peace of mind for employees.

 Doing the right thing